- Aim/Focus

 -

-Is there a sample size formula to determine the number of group members that is externally verified?
+Is there a sample size formula and sampling approach to determine the number of group members that is externally verified and how the sample is chosen?

 Possible answers